 Coconut oil is a safe oil to cook with at high temperatures since it is saturated and the molecules cannot be damaged.
 Organic coconut oil is best since it is free of pesticides.
 Avoid high omega-6 oils such as safflower, sunflower, corn, and soybean oil.

 Canola oil, although high in omega-3 fatty acids, has a high sulfur content and can quickly become rancid.
 It has been reported that baked goods made with canola oil can quickly develop mold.
 Due to the high level of rancidity, canola oil must be deodorized, and this process can increase the amount of trans fatty acids in canola oil, which negates the benefits of the omega-3 fatty acids that are present.
 In addition, since canola is the result of irradiated seeds from the oilseed rape, 80-85 percent of canola is GMO (genetically modified organism) and best to avoid.

-The best oils to buy are cold pressed extra virgin olive oil, organic coconut oil, and to a lesser extent flax seed oil and other nut oils such as walnut, peanut or grapeseed.
+The best oils to buy are cold pressed extra virgin olive oil, avocado oil, organic coconut oil, and to a lesser extent flax seed oil and other nut oils such as walnut, peanut or grapeseed.